opensearch-project/documentation-website/_dashboards/get-started/quickstart-dashboards.md

 ## Try it: Create a visualization panel

-Following these steps, you'll create a visualization panel with a bar chart comparing the number of cancelled flights and delayed flights versus delay type, and then add the panel to the dashboard.
+Continuing with the preceding dashboard, you'll create a bar chart comparing the number of cancelled flights and delayed flights to delay type, and then add the panel to the dashboard.

 1. Change the default [time range](time-filter.md) from **24 hours** to **Last 7 days**.
 1. In the toolbar, select **Edit**, then **Create new**.